kiptubei/MicrosoftTreeArray/README.md

 ## Usage

-- open index.html in dist folder
+- Generates the tree structure
-- click on menu to see list of food in the menu
+- Runs a breadth first search (BFS) traversal through the tree (Should be shortest path)
-- click on contact to see the contact information
+- Runs a depth first search (DFS) traversal through the tree generated

 ## Authors